Stands Free AdBlocker Review 2025: Is It Truly a Balanced Ad-Blocking Solution?

 3. Move your cursor across the page to highlight the different page elements.
 Select the element you wish to block.

-Select which page element to block with Stands Free Adblocker
+Select elements to block with Stands Free Adblocker

-Select which page element to block with Stands Free Adblocker
+Select elements to block with Stands Free Adblocker

 For this example, we opted to block the busy YouTube sidebar that promotes related content.
 This way, we can exclusively focus on Babish.